About This Breed

 The following conditions are commonly seen in Old English Sheepdogs:

 - Hip dysplasia

 The origins of the Old English Sheepdog cannot be verified, but many believe it was introduced to the western part of England nearly 150 years ago.
 Its ancestors are believed to have been the Russian Owtcharka and/or the Bearded Collie.

 First developed for its strength and ability to protect herds and flocks from wolves, by the mid-1800s, the breed mainly functioned as a cattle and sheep driver, able to get the herds to market for sale.
-Because they were considered working dogs, their owners did not have to pay taxes on the Old English Sheepdog, as people did with other, non-working breeds.
+Because they were considered working dogs, their owners did not have to pay taxes on the breed, as people did with other, non-working breeds.
 To prove their "working" status, it was customary to have their tails docked, or “bobbed,” a custom still prevalent today and the reason the breed's nickname is “bobtail.”

 By the early 20th century the Old English Sheepdog had become a popular European show dog.
 In 1905, the American Kennel Club recognized the breed.
 Many early Sheepdogs brought to the United States were brown in color, but color restrictions were later put in place to produce dogs with gray and white coats.
 The modern Sheepdog also has a more compact body and profuse coat.

 As its popularity grew, the breed integrated itself into popular culture.
 Some of its more famous “roles” include Paloming in The Hundred and One Dalmatians, Elwood in The Shaggy D.A., Barkley in Sesame Street, and Max in The Little Mermaid.